 REGISTER ON ZOOM.
 You can also join on the day on Rich Mix’s Facebook where we will be going live.

-The People Speak and Rich Mix are back with a second edition of Talkaoke to continue the discussion on:
+The People Speak and Rich Mix are back with a third edition of Talkaoke to continue the discussion on:

 How can the arts and cultural sector respond to the needs of their communities?